Sell-Side vs Buy-Side Due Diligence Side-by-Side

 Quick Answer

-Sell-side and buy-side due diligence cover the same eight workstreams but from opposite chairs: the sell-side builds, prepares, hosts, and runs reverse DD on bidders; the buy-side consumes, schedules, inspects, and runs background checks and risk discovery on the target.
+Sell-side and buy-side due diligence line up across the same eight comparison categories but from opposite chairs: the sell-side builds, prepares, hosts, and runs reverse DD on bidders; the buy-side consumes, schedules, inspects, and runs background checks and risk discovery on the target.
+Some categories, like reverse DD, background checks, and cost savings, belong to only one side.

-Due diligence (DD) on an M&A transaction has the same general workstreams whether you are sitting on the sell-side or the buy-side: financial review, data room work, management presentations, site visits, reverse DD, background checks, risk discovery, and cost-saving identification.
-What changes is the direction and the depth of each workstream.
+Due diligence (DD) on an M&A transaction lines up across the same eight comparison categories whether you are sitting on the sell-side or the buy-side: financial review, data room work, management presentations, site visits, reverse DD, background checks, risk discovery, and cost-saving identification.
+Most categories run on both sides with a different direction and depth; a few, covered below, belong to only one side.

 WorkstreamSell-Side BankerBuy-Side Banker